sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 ## VI.
 Cybersecurity Transparency

-In order for users to manage security risks in medical device systems, either by an end user or within a larger risk management framework like the NIST CSF, transparency is critical to ensure safe and effective use and integration of devices and systems.
-This transparency can be conveyed through both device labeling and the establishment of manufacturer vulnerability management plans.
+Cybersecurity transparency is critical to ensure safe and effective use and integration of devices and systems.^48 This transparency can be conveyed through both device labeling and the establishment of manufacturer vulnerability management plans.
 However, different types of users (e.g., manufacturers, servicers, patients) will have different abilities to take on a mitigation role, and the need for actions to ensure continued cybersecurity should be appropriate for the type of user.
+Manufacturers of cyber devices should consider the recommendations in this section as they “design, develop, and maintain processes and procedures to provide a reasonable assurance that the device and related systems are cybersecure.. .” (section 524B(b)(2) of the FD&C Act; see Section VII.C.2).

 ### A. Labeling Recommendations for Devices with Cybersecurity Risks